isomerpages/mse/news/---speeches/_posts/2024-10-24-keynote-address-by-SMS-Amy-Khor-at-Asia-Carbon-Summit.md

 b.
 Climate impacts – such as rising sea levels, extreme weather events and rapidly disappearing sea ice – are now occurring in every region of the world.
 c.
 The stakes are particularly high for Asia, which is warming faster than the global average, and the region is especially vulnerable to various weather and climate hazards.

 3  The Global Stocktake at the 2023 UN Climate Change Conference, or COP28, has set out clear actions that we need to take within this critical decade in order to limit global warming to 1.5 degrees Celsius and avert a climate catastrophe.

-a.
 It has called on all countries to transition away from fossil fuels in our energy systems and accelerate the deployment of zero- and low-emission technologies.

 4  For the past 10 years, SEAS has been organising the annual Asia Clean Energy Summit series to discuss these important issues and their implications for Asia: